 - Eagle Activities and Athletics disciplinary infractions may be reported to Singapore American School Divisional Administration and can result in further disciplinary action taken by the school.

-Registration is online via the CHQ registration system and will be carried out in two phases:
+Registration is online via the CHQ registration system and will be carried out in three phases:

 Phase One: Initial choices and class assignment by ballot.

-Phase Two: Additional choices on a first come, first served basis.
+Phase Three: Additional choices on a first-come, first-served basis.

 - Specific registration deadlines for each term will be published in the eNews and on the MySAS portal.